 There are galleries devoted to art from countries all over the world as well as to different mediums.

 The most famous gallery is that of the Impressionists and Post-Impressionists.
 Well known works of art include Claude Monet’s “Haystacks” and Renoir’s “Two Sisters”, as well as the pointillism favorite “A Sunday Afternoon on the Island of La Grande Jatte”.
 There are also frequent temporary exhibitions that require special admission.

 Get above it all at this observatory in the Willis Tower.
-Rising high above the skyline, the Willis Tower is one of Chicago’s most recognized landmarks.
+Rising high above the skyline, the Willis Tower is absolutely one of the top tourist attractions in Chicago.

 With its view of four states and the innovative “The Ledge,” it’s also one of Chicago’s most popular things to do.